 Global Village Academy is a charter middle school in Aurora.
-640 students attend Global Village Academy and are mostly Hispanic; Multiracial; and White, non-Hispanic.
-49% of the 640 students here get reduced lunch prices.
-The student to teacher ratio at Global Village Academy is 19:1.
+889 students go to Global Village Academy and identify primarily as Asian/Pacific Islander, Hispanic, and Multiracial.
+56% of the 889 students here get reduced lunch prices.
+The ratio of students to teachers at Global Village Academy is 19:1.
 East Middle School is one of the nearest middle schools.

 - Computer arts